 At work in Spain: My director was Spanish, but I know him from the US professional context and the kiss hello just isn’t happening.
 But what about other professionals I met in Spain?
 Sometimes it happens, and sometimes not.
 I felt really awkward at professional events.
 Mostly doing this awkward wave thing when I saw people who probably thought I was weird and/or rude (one of those things may be true).

 And THIS IS THE THING.
 I know that kissing hello is a thing in Spain.
 I see people do it.
 All the time.
 Yet, at my core this is not a thing, and I just can’t do it unless someone else takes the initiative.
-And they probably won’t because I likely seem standoffish and uncomfortable and awkwardly American.
+And they probably won’t because I likely seem standoffish and uncomfortable.
 This is why in one culture (the US) I am polite, and in another (Spain) I am rude.
 See?

 I think cultural diversity is awesome.
 I thrive on it, though to be fair I feel anguished and incompetent through some of it.
 I understand the benefits of flying the “cultural diversity is awesome flag”, but I think it can backfire when unsuspecting people are first dipping their toes in the water of customs that are different from theirs, and they think, Hey this isn’t awesome at all.